Blog

 By: John Lutz 03.27.25 4 minute read

 You may have noticed a lot of recent discussion regarding taxes on credit unions.
 Lawmakers and the current administration are currently discussing tax reform.
 As a piece of that discussion, they’re looking at changing the credit union federal income tax status.
 As a member of a credit union, this isn’t just a tax on your financial institution—it’s a tax on you.
+Credit unions pay billions in state and local taxes each year.
+If Congress moves ahead with this revision and taxes the profits on credit unions, this will directly affect you as a member.
+These profits are returned to you in the form of fewer fees, better rates on loans, and higher dividend earnings.

 READ THE ARTICLE